-If you have any additional questions that are not clarified by the guidance, then please refer to the FAQs in the first instance.

-If you still have any queries, contact the programme team at futureinnovationfund@growthplatform.org at least 72 hours before application deadline.
-Please note that whilst the team will endeavour to respond asap by updating the FAQs on the website, the volume of applications may make this difficult in practice.
+If you have any additional questions that are not clarified by the guidance, then please contact the programme support team at highgrowth@growthplatform.org at least 72 hours before application deadline.
+Please note that while the team will endeavour to respond asap the volume of applications may make this difficult in practice.